Hayesville, a small town with a big heart.

 Promotions Committee is working on new banners, way finding signs.
 The downtown map featuring businesses, art, history and cultural locations accessible by walking or bicycle trails has been completed and is in its third printing.

 Economic Vitality group plans include promoting Small Business Saturday, recruiting new businesses and providing additional support to those already established in downtown.

-Economic Vitality group volunteers will join the Design Committee this year to work with Mayor Baughn for safety and improved parking.
+Economic Vitality group volunteers will join the Design Committee this year to continue working with Mayor Baughn for safety and improved parking.

-New recycle and waste bins for at least 10 locations inside the historic courthouse square and around downtown are a current project from the Design Committee.
+New recycle and waste bins have been a current project of the Design Committee.
 8 sets have been placed inside and around the square leaving 2 sets available.
 Plaque recognition will be given to organizations or individuals who make donations to Historic Hayesville Inc. for at least one bin.

 Committees make plans!

 Typical committee meeting consisting of volunteers making plans in Hayesville for various downtown projects that benefit everyone.
 Volunteers make them happen!

 Two happy Hayesville volunteers that have shucked what seems like bushels of local grown corn for sale at a fund raising event on the square.
 Friends of Historic Hayesville volunteers promoted events and summer flowers at the annual Small Town Main Street/HHI picnic on the square.

 Please support our efforts, consider a donation.